 Recommendation: We recommend that TRA continue to examine the economic feasibility of hiring additional staff or hiring an accountant to review the transactions and financial statements and look for other ways to strengthen internal controls in this area such as Board involvement.

-Auditee Response: Two Rivers Authority is uncertain as to what "corrective action plan" it can implement to address this finding, as it has been deprived for several years of the funding necessary to hire additional accounting personnel.
+Auditee Response: Two Rivers Authority is uncertain as to what "corrective action plan" it can implement to address this finding, as it has not received the funding necessary to hire additional accounting personnel.